-The Great Glen Way
+The Great Glen Way | |

 By Mark Walford

-I woke refreshed and eager for the day to start and found the others seated and waiting for breakfast in the dining room.
-There were a couple of Scottish ladies who were going home that day, having completed the West highland Way and we got chatting to them over our bacon and eggs.
+I woke refreshed and eager for the day ahead and found the others seated and waiting for breakfast in the dining room.
+There were a couple of Scottish ladies who were going home that day, having completed the West highland Way, and we got chatting to them over our bacon and eggs.
 They had thoroughly enjoyed the week and were determined to do more long distance walking in the future.
 They had never heard of the Great Glen Way (a surprisingly common response throughout the week) and wanted to know all about it, which given that we hadn’t actually started out we couldn’t be too informative about.
 We told them that it had three lochs joined together by a big canal and there was a difficult bit towards the end and you finished in Inverness, and that was about as descriptive as we got.

 Breakfast was a hearty affair, with the round of fried haggis that you get in Scottish full ‘English’ breakfasts for which Bod and I have a bit of a passion.
 Colin, determined to maintain a health-conscious attitude to the week ordered … well I can’t really remember now … but it wasn’t laden with cholesterol that’s for sure; scrambled egg on toast possibly.
 I admired his fortitude but doubted it would last all week.
 We gave the meal a generous 8 out of 10, thereby creating a rating system that we honed and perfected for the rest of the week.
 A pointless exercise really, but such minutia take on a whole new significance during the long hours on a trail.
-Ask Beethoven - he wrote complete symphonies whilst out on a ramble.

-I retired to my room to perform studious Foot Therapy because I was absolutely determined to have a week free of foot injury following on from my painful experiences on the Kintyre Way and Offa’s Dyke.
+I retired to my room to perform studious foot therapy because I was absolutely determined to have a week free of foot injury following on from my painful experiences on the Kintyre Way and Offa’s Dyke.
 I had decided during my pre-trip planning that prevention was better than the cure and I had spent a small fortune on various plasters and tape in the local chemists,

-An impressive start
+An impressive start |

-It was time to set off, so we lugged our baggage into the foyer to be carried to our end point and went out onto the terrace to don boots and rucksacks whilst people sat scoffing breakfast gazed at us incuriously through the large picture window.
+It was time to set off, so we lugged our baggage into the foyer to be carried to our next accomodation and went out onto the terrace to don boots and rucksacks whilst people sat scoffing breakfast gazed at us incuriously through the large picture window.
 The Scottish ladies came out to wave us off and wish us well.
 We had discussed the fear of blisters earlier and one of the women presented me with an unused roll of grey duct tape.

 “Some long distance runners recommended this to me at the start of our walk.
 They swear by it for preventing blisters”, she said.
 “I used it on my feet and didn’t have any problems at all.
 This one's not been unwrapped, so you take it ok?”